Skip to content

 If a withdrawal (pull payment) fails due to network, routing, or liquidity issues, our system will automatically retry the withdrawal multiple times over a period of time.
 You do not need to manually retry failed withdrawals; the system handles retries for you.

 If all attempts fail, the withdrawal will be marked as cancelled and you will receive a PullPaymentCancelled webhook event.
-After this webhook is received, it is safe to to ask for another withdrawal for the same order.
+After this webhook is received, it is safe to ask for another withdrawal for the same order.

 Webhooks